ToghrulJabbarli/data_analysis/README.md

-# scrape_url
+# Analysing Amazon Electronics dataset.
-Scraping url based on given url and maximum page.
+Scraped data from Amazon.com and cleaned and transformed data.